 3. What is this Line Editing thing of which I speak?
 And why do I keep speaking of it?

-On the other hand, have you ever held a book you wanted to love, knowing everyone who put it on the New York Times Best Seller List obviously loved it, read words you knew were supposed to inspire that feeling, to be on the verge, waiting for it all to happen (the magic of words!), and, in the end. . .just been left flat?
+On the other hand, have you ever held a book you wanted to love, knowing perfectly well that everyone who put it on the New York Times Best Seller List obviously loved it, read words that you knew were supposed to inspire that feeling, to be on the verge, waiting for it all to happen (the magic of words!), and, in the end. . .just been left flat?

 And the only conclusion you can come to is that fiction in this day and age kind of sucks, and nobody knows why.